Interventional-Genomics-Unit/IGU_CHANGEseq/README.md

 * identified site bam file for use with IGV
 * genomic annotation to sites
 * more plotting options - venn diagram, swarmplot and more
-* Fixed variable analysis bug
+* Fixed variant analysis bug
+* coming soon: dual BE and Cas pipline

  ## Installation